 History of Tropical Cannabis & THCV in Hawaii

-Back in the day, the herb crossing the border was almost at least a year old and seeded.
-A lot has changed since then but the one hit quit shit was around way back then but it was rare and exotic.
+Back in the day, the herb crossing the border was almost a year old and seeded.
+A lot has changed since then, but the one hit quit shit was around way back then, but it was rare and exotic.

 Hawaiian cannabis was one of those rare, exotic types of marijuana.
 With strains like Maui Wowie, Puna Budder, and Kona Gold, to name only a few, Hawaii’s reputation for growing the world’s finest took hold.
 But that was then.